Rohit6375/Chatboat/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-⚡️ AI-Powered Chatbot Interface Inspired by Perplexity.ai — Built using React and Redux Toolkit, this chatbot interacts with the Gemini 2.5 Flash API via the native fetch() API using a streaming POST request, generating real-time answers including text, images, and source links.
+⚡️ AI Chatbot Interface (Perplexity Clone) built with Next.js, Redux Toolkit, and Tailwind CSS.
+It integrates the Gemini 2.5 Flash API using a streaming POST request via native fetch() to generate real-time responses — including text, images, and source links.

-🧠 Features:

-Streaming response handling for live, Perplexity-style user experience

-Renders rich content (text, images, and source citations) from Gemini 2.5 Flash

-Conversation state managed via Redux Toolkit (slices, async flows)

-Clean and responsive UI styled with Tailwind CSS

-🔧 Tech Stack: React.js, Redux Toolkit, fetch API, Gemini 2.5 Flash, Tailwind CSS

-🚧 Note: Backend not implemented — Gemini API is directly consumed in this version.